Clem-Pat/Heart_attack_prediction/README.md

 # Heart_attack_prediction
-Academic project to study a medical database and predict the heart attack risk.
+Academic project to study a medical database and predict heart attack risk using machine learning models.

 ## Goal :
-- Access data of a kaggle database
+- Access data of a Kaggle database
 - Analyze data with Spark (like in Big Data situations)
 - Train a Logistic regression model
 - Train a Random Forest model